 The benefit of using this API is that it's free!
 The downside to using it is that it suffers from the same downfalls that almost all of the USPS APIs struggle with.

 It is poorly documented, which can make implementation difficult.
 Also, it is not really supported.
 So, when you encounter a problem that is not covered in the inadequate documentation, you're going to have a hard time actually speaking with someone at the USPS who can actually help you fix the problem.
 And that's if the problem is on YOUR end.
 Because guess what?
-Just like all of the USPS APIs, the ZIP Code API struggles with frequent downtimes.
+Just like all of the USPS APIs, the ZIP Code API struggles with frequent downtime.

 And, on top of all this, it can only process up to 5 lookups per request.
 When it's working of course.

-Google ZIP Code API
+USPS ZIP Code API by Google

 While Google's Geocoding API can be used to look up ZIP Code info, it still comes with the same problematic terms of service that we mentioned in the address validation section of this article.